Former Employees Allege Non-Solicitation Clause Was Too Vague To Be Enforced

 The appeal was dismissed and costs were awarded to the employer.

-The experienced employment law team at Lex Arbesman Legal help employers draft clear, concise, contracts, designed to keep parties out of the courts.
+The experienced employment law team at NULaw help employers draft clear, concise, contracts, designed to keep parties out of the courts.
 We also help both employers and employees understand their rights and obligations under employment contracts.
 Please reach out to us online or at 416.481.5604 if you are an employer looking to draft clear contracts, or an employee or employer involved in an employment law issue.